 Ellington Youth Night: Ellington Youth Night is held each month (except June and July) at Ellington Studios.
 This is a great opportunity for youth to have fun on a Friday night and hear a good message.
 Whether you're attending for the first time, encouraging your youth to go, or getting your youth to bring a friend, this is a wonderful time of fun and fellowship.
-The next Ellington Youth Night will be held in August 2019.
+The next Ellington Youth Night will be held on September 27, 2019.

 NCBC Mission Trip Fund: You can support the NCBC Mission Trip to Cuba on Nov.
 15-22, 2019.
 The cost per person will be $1,500 and the construction team will have to take an additional $1,500 for materials.
 Donations: Please make a check to Neill's Creek Baptist Church and in the memo line write, "Mission Trip Fund."
 A fundraiser for the Cuba Mission Team will be planned in the coming months.

 NCBC Tree of Life: Each leaf can be purchased at a minimum donation of $250.00.
 The leaf can be engraved in honor/in memory of a person or with a personal message.
 If you have already purchased a leaf, please give your information to Patsy Edwards 919-235-2850.